bmd7700/top-calculator/README.md

     > Ensure only one decimal point can be entered at a time.

     >>Objective for next session: fix display issues.
     1: bug in display, something is entering as NaN or Undefined.
-Where is it coming from & why?
+Where is it coming from & why? --> Second operation stacking on first operation.
+The result of the first operation is storing as NaN or undefined somehow?
+    --> The problem is probably in the concatenation.
+The input function takes numbers and concatenates them, which would implicitly convert them to strings?